3 ways to better connect with virtual audiences

-3. Their Environment Matters (A Lot)
+3. The Virtual Audiences’ Environment Matters (A Lot)

 Let’s face it, it’s both a blessing (you can change out that load of laundry) and a curse (the kids, mailman, and cable guy all need your attention) to work remotely.
 While we felt pressure to multi-task at the office, the stakes are even higher now.
-Whereas we may have had only one or two competitors (like reading email or working on a project) during an in-person at-the-office meeting, we now potentially have a dozen distractors (both personal and professional) vying for our audience’s attention in remote environments.
+Whereas we may have had only one or two competitors (like reading email or working on a project) during an in-person at-the-office meeting, we now potentially have a dozen distractors (both personal and professional) vying for our virtual audiences’ attention in our remote environments.

 Sanchez says it is critical for presenters to consider the style of delivery needed as well as the depth and type of visuals.
 For example, will your presentation be viewed in the moment with slides?
 Will those watching the recorded version later grasp the content easily?
 Or will everyone be watching a pre-recorded presentation from wherever they are?

 “All of these situations come with barriers that can make it hard for your audience to stay focused on you,” Sanchez writes in Presenting Virtually.
 “Being aware of that allows you to plan a presentation that’s easier for them to enjoy and worth their time and effort.”